unlhcc/r-novice-gapminder/_episodes/12-vectorization.md

 > >
 > > 2. `m * c(1, 0, -1)`
 > >
+> > This produces a matrix where each element is multiplied by the corresponding element in
+> > `c(1, 0, -1)`.
+Remember that matrices are operated on by column, so the given vector will
+> > be recycled for each column (see how all the values in row 2 are 0).
 > >
 > > ~~~
 > >      [,1] [,2] [,3] [,4]